PaperMC/docs/docs/paper/dev/api/how-do-plugins-work.md

 ### Permissions

-Permissions a powerful tool and can be used to control who can run commands and who can listen to events.
+Permissions are a way to control who can run commands and who can listen to events.
 Permissions are registered by plugins and can be checked by other plugins.
 Permissions can be granted to players and groups.
-Permissions can also be granted to other permissions.
-For example, the `paper.command.help` permission is granted to the `paper.command`permission.
-This means that if a player has the `paper.command` permission, they will also have the `paper.command.help`permission.
+Permissions have a hierarchical nature.
+For example, the `paper.command.help` permission is a sub-permission to `paper.command`.
+This means that if a player has the `paper.command` permission, they will also have the `paper.command.help` permission.

 ## Configuration